15 Need-to-Know Skincare Questions, Answered by a Dermatologist

 Dr. Nancy: Hormonal acne can be difficult to manage without systemic medication, unfortunately.
 Early intervention with cortisone injections (done in office) can reduce the inflammation almost immediately.
 I also like anti-inflammatory spot treatments (both OTC and Rx) and pimple patches to prevent touching and picking at the lesion to let it heal naturally.
 Certain prescription medications can work miracles for hormonal acne.

-Versed Recommends: Nix It, Just Breathe, Find Clarity
+Versed Recommends: Just Breathe, Find Clarity, Keep the Peace

 Q: How can I prevent my products from pilling?